bdougie/blog/source/posts/2017-01-30-stacks-in-go.md

 The `Pop` function is a bit similar to the `Push` function but in reverse.
 I first wrap my operation into a conditional to check to see if the size of the Stack is greater than 0; No point popping if the Stack is empty.
 I then proceed to set the top attribute as the next attribute and decrease the stack size by 1.

 I also create store the value being popped into a variable to return.
 This is to prepare for an event where I might want to immediately use the value for another operation.
-This is just mirror how I know `:pop` works in Ruby.
+This just mirrors how I know `:pop` works in Ruby.

 ```go
 func (s *Stack) Pop() interface{} {